umutlion/laravel_blog/README.md

 You can add category, posts.
 Then you can update, publish/unpublish actions.
 Normal users can **comment** on the posts they want.

+If you don't have Composer on your computer, you can download it here.

 [Download Composer](https://getcomposer.org/download/)